 VeloCMS for Science Communicators (/for-science-communicators) is for physics-explainer creators, astronomy bloggers, neuroscience writers, climate-science communicators, and evidence-based-medicine writers -- people whose identity is communicating scientific knowledge across multiple disciplines to a general-science audience.
 VeloCMS for Birders is for writers whose primary domain is birds: eBird users with companion blogs, ornithology citizen-science contributors, pelagic trip writers, hawk-watch count analysts, Christmas Bird Count organizers, and Big Year competitors.
 The pain stacks are different: science communicators face YouTube AdSense demonetization and grant-funding volatility; birding bloggers face optic-affiliate infrequency and Mediavine seasonal migration volatility.
 The monetization is different: science communicators sell explainer-series PDFs and classroom curricula; birding bloggers sell county checklist guides, birding-trip itineraries, and optic-comparison spreadsheets.
 The themes are different: science communicators use Studio Newsroom or Engineering; birding bloggers primarily use Aperture.

-Your field expertise earns from your flock,
+Your field expertise earns from your flock, not from Amazon's binocular affiliate table.

 Start free with Aperture theme.
 Add BYOK Stripe for a paid migration newsletter or pelagic monthly when your first 100 subscribers are ready.
 Sell your first county checklist guide or birding-trip itinerary from the same platform at 0% platform fee — and own your subscriber list regardless of what any optic affiliate program or Mediavine seasonal floor does next year.